brianjleeofcl/q1-project/README.md

 # shuffle/repeat
+Web project by **Brian J. Lee**

+December 11, 2016

 ## Description

+shuffle/repeat is *quite literally* what this site does: it shuffles a deck of cards, picks a card and repeats.

+While this process may seem trivial, when repeated over large enough numbers, it reveals a useful pattern of a probabilistic model that is otherwise difficult to replicate in real life.

-This site is meant as a teaching tool for probabilities of randomly occurring events.
+The site is meant as a teaching tool for probabilities of randomly occurring events.
 By repeating a simple random process over multiple, user-defined iterations, it demonstrates key principles of probability theory and allows for easy visualization.

+The clean layout, simple setup and fast-running code is well suited for uses in classroom demonstrations or self-guided study of probability.

 ## Features